ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Results and discussion

-We selected two representative test cases for simulation: an incompressible flow and a compressible flow case (illustrated in Figure \ref{fig_two_cases_with_bcs}).
-These cases were chosen based on the comprehensive documentation available in their source articles, which provided detailed specifications of the solver configurations, turbulence models, and mesh characteristics essential for accurate CFD reproduction.
-For the incompressible flow case, we utilized the work of Sun et al.\cite{sun2023comparison}, who conducted simulations of a NACA0012 airfoil at 10° angle of attack employing \texttt{simpleFoam} solver with the SpalartAllmaras turbulence model.
-For the compressible flow case, we referenced Yu et al.\cite{yu2023comparative}, who performed simulations of a nozzle with pressure ratio 3.
-The \texttt{rhoCentralFoam} and SpalartAllmaras model are used in the Nozzle case.
+To evaluate ChatCFD’s ability to handle complex, real-world scenarios, two representative literature-derived cases were selected: an incompressible flow case and a compressible flow case, as illustrated in Figure \ref{fig_two_cases_with_bcs}.
+These cases were chosen for their comprehensive documentation in the source literature, providing detailed specifications for solver configurations, turbulence models, and mesh characteristics critical for accurate CFD reproduction.
+The incompressible flow case, based on Sun et al. \cite{sun2023comparison}, involves a NACA0012 airfoil at a 10° angle of attack, simulated using the \texttt{simpleFoam} solver with the Spalart-Allmaras turbulence model.
+The compressible flow case, drawn from Yu et al. \cite{yu2023comparative}, models a nozzle with a pressure ratio of 3, employing the \texttt{rhoCentralFoam} solver and the Spalart-Allmaras model.

-Given the documented challenges in modifying OpenFOAM turbulence models using LLM, as reported by Pandey et al.\cite{pandey2025openfoamgpt}, we extended our investigation to include additional experiments with the NACA0012 case implementing various turbulence models.
-Table \ref{tab:chatcfd_test_cases} presents a comprehensive overview of all case configurations and experimental iterations conducted in this study.
-High-quality computational meshes for these experiments were generated using commercial software.
-The experimental design featured a structured testing protocol: Cases 1 and 5 were subjected to an extensive model ablation analysis, with 10 iterations performed for each of the five system configurations.
-In contrast, Cases 2 through 4 were evaluated using only the complete system configuration, also with 10 iterations each.
-This systematic methodology yielded a total of 130 ChatCFD experimental runs, forming a robust dataset for subsequent analysis.
+Given reported challenges in modifying OpenFOAM turbulence models using large language models (LLMs), as noted by Pandey et al. \cite{pandey2025openfoamgpt}, additional experiments were conducted to explore robustness across various turbulence models (e.g., k-$\epsilon$, k-$\omega$ SST).
+Table \ref{tab:chatcfd_test_cases} provides a comprehensive summary of all case configurations and experimental iterations.
+High-fidelity computational meshes were generated to ensure accuracy.
+The experimental protocol was structured as follows: Cases 1 (NACA0012) and 5 (nozzle) underwent an extensive model ablation study, with 10 iterations per case across five system configurations to assess sensitivity to model variations.
+Cases 2 through 4, using different turbulence models, were evaluated based on the full ChatCFD system configuration, with 10 iterations each, to focus on performance under optimal settings.
+This rigorous methodology resulted in 130 experimental runs, forming a robust dataset for analyzing ChatCFD’s performance in complex, literature-derived scenarios.
+The results, detailed in subsequent analyses, demonstrate ChatCFD’s capability to adapt to sophisticated CFD configurations, complementing its strong performance on benchmark tutorial and perturbed variant cases.